Past projects focused on children/adolescents

 A better life for adolescent girls through community development

 Sarathi Development Foundation was established in 1996 and has been successfully running so called community building programs for many years.
 Through these programs, poor families from rural areas and slums, typically from lower castes, learn to organize themselves as a group and identify and solve problems.
 They also learn to claim their rights to government services and infrastructure.

-Dalyan’s contribution over a period of three years benefits a program, which makes families in urban slums aware of the specific needs of adolescent girls and aims to improve the living conditions of these girls.
-To achieve this, volunteers, women and adolescent girls aged 10-19 years are mobilized and trained to become drivers of societal change in their community.More: www.sarathidevfo.org
+Dalyan’s contribution over a period of three years benefitted a program, which made families in urban slums aware of the specific needs of adolescent girls and aimed to improve the living conditions of these girls.
+To achieve this, volunteers, women and adolescent girls aged 10-19 years were mobilized and trained to become drivers of societal change in their community.More: www.sarathidevfo.org

 Child care centers for self-employed women workers in India

 The Self-Employed Women’s Association (SEWA) is a national union active since 1972, which helps poor, self-employed women workers achieve their goals of self-reliance and a better future for their children.
 SEWA offers a variety of services to its members, such as legal support, small loans and insurance.
 SEWA also operates child care centers for its member’s children under 6 years.
 The child care centers offer full day coverage allowing mothers to pursue a job outside the home.
 They can generate a regular income and their older children can go to school instead of looking after their younger siblings.